anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-The following is a non-exhaustive list of other types of breaking changes, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc...:
+The following is a non-exhaustive list of other types of breaking changes, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc.:

  - Changing the data type of a protocol element (e.g., "hello": 1 to "hello": "world");
  - Changing the name of a protocol element;
+ - Changing the interpreted or semantic meaning of a protocol element (e.g., "secure" changes from signed to encrypted);
+ - Changing the inferences to be drawn from the absence of a protocol element;
  - Expanding the expected range (e.g., 0 to 9 becomes 0 to 10) to
    be found in a protocol element in a response;
  - Contracting the expected range (e.g., 0 to 10 becomes 0 to 9) to